DonHaul/Map-Editor-2D-for-Unity/README.md

 ## Download

-Right now this plugin cannot be downloaded throught the Unity Asset store.
+Right now this plugin can be downloaded throught the Unity Asset store.
-Please check out the [releases](https://github.com/BazingoW/Map-Editor-2D-for-Unity/releases) for the latest version of the tool.
+Please check out the [releases](https://assetstore.unity.com/packages/tools/sprite-management/map-maker-2d-76253) for the latest version of the tool.

 ## Tutorial